patractlabs/europa/README.md

 # Europa
 Europa is a sandbox environment that runs [`FRAME Contracts pallet`](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet), and it is also a framework that provides a sandbox environment for [substrate](https://github.com/paritytech/substrate/) runtime.
-Europa could be used to simplify the developing, debugging, and integration test when developers develop Substrate runtime pallets and test smart contract for `FRAME Contracts pallet`.
+Europa could be used to simplify the developing, debugging, and integration test when developers develop Substrate runtime pallets and test smart contract (like [ink!](https://github.com/paritytech/ink), [ask!](https://github.com/patractlabs/ask) and [Solang](https://github.com/hyperledger-labs/solang)) for `FRAME Contracts pallet`.

+* **As the framework for Substrate runtime**

-The sandbox framework already removes WASM executor, p2p, consensus functions and other unnecessary parts, just remaining the native execution environment and RPC interface.
+    When regarding this project as a lib framework, this sandbox framework already removes WASM executor, p2p, consensus functions and other unnecessary parts, **just remaining the native execution environment and RPC interface**.

-Europa sandbox framework also provides a local database, a detailed log print function, a concept of workspaces which isolates different developing environments.
+    Europa sandbox framework also provides a local database, a concept of workspaces which isolates different developing environments.

+* **As the sandbox for `FRAME Contracts pallet` module for debugging and testing contracts**

+    When regarding this project as an executable file which is used for running contracts, Europa provides more detail and richer information and wasm panic backtrace for executing contracts.
+Those information is very useful to help developers to locate the bugs and errors in contracts, especially for the cases which multiple contracts call each other in a complex way, like defi or else.
-Regarding Europa as a sandbox with `FRAME Contracts pallet`, We would provide more debugging  features in v0.2 Europa, refers to [Patract Hub's treasury proposal for Europa (sandbox) v0.2](https://polkadot.polkassembly.io/post/189), and we may build it as an electron app to allow developers to download and run directly in future.
+    And in future, We may build it as an electron app to allow developers to download and run directly.

 Riot Group for disscusion: https://app.element.io/#/room/#PatractLabsDev:matrix.org